-This studio course builds upon skills developed in Watercolor I with an emphasis on the in Watercolor I with an emphasis on the development of personal style, subject matter, and individual expression.
+This studio course builds upon skills developed in Watercolor I with an emphasis on the development of personal style, subject matter, and individual expression.
 Watercolor I is a prerequisite for Watercolor II.
 This course satisfies the fine arts component of the HCC core.